aimeos/upscheme/README.md

 * @param array&#60;string,mixed&#62; `$data` Key/value pairs of column name/value to update
 * @param array&#60;string,mixed&#62;&#124;null `$conditions` Key/value pairs of column names and value to compare with
 * @return self Same object for fluid method calls

-Warning: The condition and data values are escaped but the table name and column names are not!
-Only use fixed strings for table name and condition column names but no external input!

 **Examples:**